54 people killed in overnight airstrikes on southern Gaza city, hospital says

-KHAN YOUNIS, Gaza Strip — (AP) — Multiple airstrikes have hit Gaza’s southern city of Khan Younis overnight, killing more than 50 people in a second consecutive night of heavy bombing.
+KHAN YOUNIS, Gaza Strip — (AP) — Multiple airstrikes hit Gaza’s southern city of Khan Younis overnight into Thursday, killing more than 50 people in a second consecutive night of heavy bombing, while another airstrike in the north of the Palestinian territory left more than a dozen people dead, authorities said.

 An Associated Press cameraman in Khan Younis counted 10 airstrikes on the city overnight into Thursday, and saw numerous bodies taken to the morgue in the city’s Nasser Hospital.
-Some bodies arrived in pieces, with some body bags containing the remains of multiple people.
+It took time to identify some of the bodies due to the extent of their injuries.
 The hospital’s morgue confirmed 54 people had been killed.

-The dead included a journalist working for Qatari television network Al Araby TV, the network announced on social media, saying Hasan Samour had been killed along with 11 members of his family in one of the strikes in Khan Younis.

 The Israeli military had no immediate comment on the strikes.

-Note: This story has been corrected to delete reference to a journalist for Al Araby TV being killed.
-The network says it does not employ a journalist of that name.